-The MCH Trauma Centre sees approximately 20 patients a year that have sustained serious injuries while riding on ATVs.
-These injuries include: brain injuries, spinal cord injuries, dental and facial trauma, abdominal trauma, and multiple fractures.
-This is clearly a high risk activity.
+The MCH Trauma Centre treats approximately 20 patients each year who have sustained serious injuries while riding on ATVs.
+These injuries include brain injuries, spinal cord injuries, dental and facial trauma, abdominal trauma, and broken bones.

-According to the Canadian Pediatric Society, in Canada nearly 25% of ATV related deaths are among children under 15 years of age.
+According to the Canadian Pediatric Society, in Canada, nearly 40% of ATV related deaths are among children and teens aged 18 and younger.

 - Not wearing a helmet

 - Age: children under 16 years do not have the strength, skill, or experience to safely handle ATV’s

 - Too many passengers, which changes the balance of the vehicle and makes it harder to control.

 - Wearing a motorcycle type helmet is mandatory in all circumstances and all types of trails.

 - The rider must wear gloves and appropriate footwear.

 - The minimum age to operate an ATV is 16 years of age.
 In addition, riders 16 and 17 years of age are required to take a training course and to hold a certificate issued by Federation Québécoise des clubs quads.
 All new riders should take a training course.

 - To carry a passenger the driver must be at least 18 years of age.